Charlie Kaufman: Directorial debuts and career struggles (2005–2014)

 Kaufman was slated to write and direct a film with the working title Frank or Francis.
 Few details have been confirmed about the plot, except that it is a musical comedy about internet anger culture and was set to star Jack Black, Nicolas Cage, Steve Carell, Kevin Kline, Catherine Keener, Paul Reubens, Jacki Weaver and Elizabeth Banks.
 In July 2012, Black said that funding for the project had fallen through, as the studio was unsure about its chances for success after the financial failure of Synecdoche, New York.
 Although the future of the project is not certain, Kaufman says "It could still happen.
 It would have to be reinvented, though.
 We had a whole cast and we were headed into pre-production.
-So, I’d have to get people back and who knows if they would be interested anymore.
-But at this point, we don’t have any money, so that’s a secondary concern."
+So, I'd have to get people back and who knows if they would be interested anymore.
+But at this point, we don't have any money, so that's a secondary concern."

-Trying to make a return to television when the funding for Frank or Francis fell through, Kaufman sold a series to HBO in the May 2012 with Catherine Keener attached to star, but the series did not get past the scripting stage.
+Trying to make a return to television when the funding for Frank or Francis fell through, Kaufman sold a series to HBO in May 2012 with Catherine Keener attached to star, but the series did not get past the scripting stage.
 Kaufman also directed and wrote a pilot for FX titled How and Why in 2014.
 The plot was described as being about a "man (played by John Hawkes) who can explain how and why a nuclear reactor works but is clueless about life".
 Along with Hawkes, the pilot co-starred Michael Cera, Sally Hawkins, Catherine Keener and Tom Noonan.
 FX decided to not pick up the pilot.

 While struggling to get his directorial work made, Kaufman continued to work as a writer for hire, writing numerous unproduced screenplays.
 These included a satire set on a planet inhabited by everyone who ever lived, to be directed by Spike Jonze; an adaptation of George Saunders's book CivilWarLand in Bad Decline, to be directed by Ben Stiller; and an adaptation of Arthur Herzog's novel IQ 83, starring Steve Carell.
 He later attempted to develop his IQ 83 screenplay into a limited series for HBO, to no avail.
 He also did uncredited rewrites on films such as Kung Fu Panda 2 and Ad Astra.
 In April 2012, Kaufman was hired to adapt Patrick Ness's Chaos Walking book series, of which he wrote the first draft before leaving the project.
 After multiple rewrites by other writers, the film was released in 2021 with Kaufman uncredited.